edwinytleung/US_Property_Valuation_Regression/README.md

 Using various models to predict fair property transaction prices.

 # Background
-Real Estate Investment Trust (REIT) invests in properties and one of their core business is to predict the fair transaction price of a property.
-This particular REIT operates in the US market.
+Real Estate Investment Trust (REIT) invests in properties and one of their core businesses is to predict the fair transaction price of a property.

-This REIT currently employs a third-party appraisal service to estimate the property price.
+This particular REIT operates in the US market and currently employs a third-party appraisal service to estimate the property price.
 However, in practice, the skill level of individual appraisers vary quite large.
-The REIT ran a trial run to compare the actual transaction prices with the estimates from the appraiser.
+The REIT ran a test to compare the actual transaction prices with the estimates from the appraiser.
 It was found that the estimates given by inexperienced appraisers differs $70,000 on average.

 # Data Science Driven Approach
 The REIT has hired a data scientist to find a data-driven approach to value properties instead of relying on the personal expertise from the appraiser.